 In late 2015, however, she was towed from Piraeus to Elefsina Bay, where she remained until January 2016, when she departed for Turkey in order to be scrapped.
 At the same time, her sister ship, the JETLINER still operates efficiently in Indonesia, under the same name for Pelarayan Nasional Indonesia on the Makassar-Labuan Bajo line.
 The JET FERRY 1 is the last ship to have carried the livery of GA Ferries, as she was the last ferry owned by the company at the time they ceased operations to be scrapped.
 However, she is not the last ferry formerly owned by GA Ferries to be still alive, as the former ferry ALKMINI A, owned by the company between 2003 and 2004, still operates on the Baltic Sea as the WAWEL for Polferries on the Gdańsk-Nynäshamn line, and the first ROMILDA (owned between 1992 and 1993) is the current PANAGIA TINOU of Ventouris Sea Lines, but she is also likely to go to the scrapyards very soon because of her current company's recent economic troubles.

 Even though she was not the best high speed ferry in Greece, the JET FERRY 1 surely impressed the residents of Skiathos, Skopelos and Alonissos, who have not seen a high speed ferry since NEL Lines' departure from the area in 2012.
 It was there that she had managed to find a permanent area of operations, something which was very hard for her in her early career, as she had three different operators in just five years, and unsatisfying performances on the Kattegat, on the Baltic, on the Canary Islands Archipelago and also on the Ionian Sea at the start of her career in Greece.
 She was obviously the fastest and most modern ship of her company (even though she did not always sail at a fast feed as it was expected of her), and I am sure she would have continued her career if she had been taken under good care by all of her companies; we can see that through her sister ship that is still operating today under high standards.
-Eventually, after eight years of misery, she has found peace, but her inconsistent career combined with the problems of her last owners ended her career prematurely, considering that ships that are more than twice her age still operate in Greece and abroad.
+Eventually, after eight years of misery, she has found peace, but her inconsistent services combined with the problems of her last owners ended her career prematurely, considering that ships that are more than twice her age still operate in Greece and abroad.
 Despite you not having a good end (as all ships I guess), thank you JET FERRY 1 for your contribution to the Greek coastal service.